devconcept/multer-gridfs-storage/README.md

 $ npm test
 ```

 The tests need a MongoDB server reachable at `127.0.0.1:27017` (override with the `MONGO_HOST` / `MONGO_PORT` environment variables).
 If you already run MongoDB locally, `npm test` works as-is.
-Otherwise you can start a throwaway instance with Docker:
+Otherwise, you can start a throwaway instance with Docker:

 ```bash
 $ npm run db:up    # start MongoDB in a container and wait until it is ready